peta-pico/nanopub-services/README.md

 [here](nginx-config-template.txt).
 Replace `YOUR.SERVER.DOMAIN` with your actual
 server domain (e.g. `example.com` or `mygroup.example.com`).

 The services themselves also need some small configuration.
-Make a copy of the docker-compose.override template:
+For that, make a copy of the docker-compose.override template:

     $ cp docker-compose.override.yml.template docker-compose.override.yml